 Please get to the event early enough to get scrutineered- just because Scrutineering closes at 9.30am, doesn’t mean you can turn up at 9.25.

-Also, if the Scrutineer can’t see it, they can’t check it, and if they can’t check it, they can’t pass it.
+Self declaration is becoming the norm, but checks will still be carried out.
+If the Scrutineer can’t see it, they can’t check it, and if they can’t check it, they can’t pass it.
 Please make sure your vehicle is presented to Scrutineering in a clean & tidy manner.

 In the main, we have a good standard of vehicles, let’s please keep it that way.